Black victims of violent crime disproportionately denied aid in many states

 It began “Dear Claimant,” and said her 24-year-old son, Randy, who was fatally shot in April 2006, was not an “innocent” victim.
-Without further explanation, the New York state agency that assists violent-crime victims and their families refused to help pay for his funeral.
+Without further explanation, the agency that assists violent-crime victims and their families, known then as the New York Crime Victims Board, refused to help pay for his funeral.

 Randy was a father, engaged to be married and studying to become a juvenile probation officer when his life was cut short during a visit to Brooklyn with friends.
 His mother, angry and bewildered by the letter, wondered: What did authorities see — or fail to see — in Randy?